umbraco/UmbracoDocs/12/umbraco-cms/fundamentals/backoffice/README.md

 ## Document Type

 Document Types define the types of content nodes that backoffice users can create in the content tree.
 Each Document Type contains different properties.
-Each property has a specific Data Type e.g. text or number.
+Each property has a specific Data Type for example text or number.

 ### Properties